 The ODDLYIELD function uses the following arguments:

-- Maturity (required argument) – It is the security’s maturity date.
+Maturity (required argument) – This is the security’s maturity date.
 It is the date when the security expires.

-- Last_interest (required argument) – It is the security’s last coupon date.
+Last_interest (required argument) – This is the security’s last coupon date.

-- Rate (required argument) – It is the security’s interest rate.
+Rate (required argument) – The security’s interest rate.

-- Frequency (required argument) – It is the number of coupon payments per year.
+Frequency (required argument) – This is the number of coupon payments per year.
 For annual payments, frequency = 1; for semiannual, frequency = 2; for quarterly, frequency = 4.

-- Basis (optional argument) – It is the type of day count basis to use.
-The possible values of basis are:
+Basis (optional argument) – This the type of day count basis to use.
+The possible values of the basis are as follows:

 How to use the ODDLYIELD Function in Excel?